 No matter where you collect reviews, though, do not—we repeat: do not—generate fake ones.
 Your potential customers will see right through them, and there’s a significant amount of technology available that’s designed to expose businesses who partake in this shady business tactic.

 So, what do you do when you receive a review?
 Well, respond of course.
-To learn how best to respond to both positive and negative reviews, check out this post.
+Here’s an excellent resource to help you respond to both positive and negative reviews.

 Need some help optimizing your clinic’s online presence to reach more patients?